 Scout began with an independent crowdfunding campaign in 2013, exceeding its goal within a month.
 Since, they have sold over $500,000 worth of systems, although they’re clearly a smaller operation that Ring Alarm.
 So will David win over Goliath?
 Read on to find out!

 Before I go into detail, I want to ensure that you’re in the right ballpark when selecting your home security system.

 - DIY installation: Both systems have DIY installation, so their components are specifically designed to have a simple installation process.

 - Amazon Alexa integration: Both systems work with Amazon Alexa and Google Assistant, although Scout also works with IFTTT, unlike Ring Alarm.

-- Professional monitoring optional: Both companies give you the options of self-monitoring or paying for 24/7 professional monitoring and cellular backup.
+- Professional monitoring optional: Both companies give you different options of self-monitoring or paying for 24/7 professional monitoring and cellular backup.

-If the above similarities sound okay to you, then we can move onto the meat of the review, also known as the differences between Ring Alarm and Scout.
+If the above similarities sound okay to you, then we can move on to the meat of the comparison, also known as the differences between Ring Alarm and Scout.

 - System components: Although you can add on components to each system, the Scout system I bought had way more components than Ring Alarm.